Simen-Andre-Fosse/My-School-projects/README.md

-# Wine-recommender-system-project
-A project developed in my class at UIB, Knowledge Graphs.
-Working with semantic data and OWL.
+# This is my school projects i have worked on and devolped at the University of Bergen.